-- Is made of a high share of renewable and/or recycled materials. - Has responsible sourced renewable raw materials, through requirements for traceability and a high share of certified wood raw material. - Comply with tough requirements relating to chemicals that are harmful to environment and/or health, including a ban on phthalates, halogenated flame retardants, PFAS and identified and potential endocrine disruptors on up-to-date lists from EU and national authorities. - Meets ambitious requirements for energy efficient manufacturing, an important contribution to reduced climate impact. - Meets requirements for emissions of formaldehyde and VOC to ensure a safe indoor environment. - Is quality and performance tested and verified to guarantee a long lifespan.
+- Is made of a high share of renewable and/or recycled materials. - Has responsible sourced renewable raw materials, through requirements for traceability and a high share of certified wood raw material. - Comply with tough requirements relating to chemicals that are harmful to environment and/or health, including a ban on phthalates, halogenated flame retardants and PFAS. - Meets ambitious requirements for energy efficient manufacturing, an important contribution to reduced climate impact. - Meets requirements for emissions of formaldehyde and VOC to ensure a safe indoor environment. - Is quality and performance tested and verified to guarantee a long lifespan.
 A 5-year warranty must be provided. - Is traceable to the manufacturer to ensure reparability and/or recyclability. - Fulfils all requirements for materials in Nordic Swan Ecolabel new buildings and renovations.